 Jack Dorsey, the cofounder of Twitter and founder of Square, has an interesting approach to his weekly routine.
 He has divided his week up into themes.
 Monday is for management meetings and “running the company” work.
 Tuesday is for product development.
 Wednesday is for marketing, communications and growth.
 Thursday is for developers and partnerships.
 Friday is for the company and its culture.
 This routine helps to provide calmness amid the chaos of a high-growth start-up.
 It enables him to focus his energy on a single theme each day instead of being pulled into everything.
 He adheres to this routine each week, no exceptions, and over time, people learn this about him and can organize meetings and requests around it. (p.212)

 If this approach appeals to you, focus on a different element of advancement every day.
 Maybe change the days assigned to the elements for the following week based on the scheduled appointments you have.
 The overarching principle is that since advancement is a system, and requires systems thinking, you also must find a system that works for you.
 Simply putting out fires hour-to-hour and day-to-day, and being expected to say “Yes” to everything the comes across your desk is a great way to burn yourself out.
-Further, being expected to be in the building at all times will also burn the advancement director out.
+Further, being expected to be in the building at all times will also cause burnout.
 Advancement has a good chance of becoming the “catch all” position, and may receive assignments when an idea doesn’t really fit within a current job description.
 If the job description says, “Other duties as assigned,” that’s a good sign that you may end up as the “trash can” for projects that just sap your time and do not produce the results you’re expected to achieve.